-Muscle stiffness is when soreness, pain, or cramping makes your muscles feel tight.
-The symptoms make it hard to make any type of movements that are usually pretty simple, such as stretching out your arms or walking.
+Muscle stiffness, also called muscle rigidity or muscle tightness, is when soreness, pain, or cramping makes your muscles feel tight.
+The symptoms make it hard to make any type of movement that is usually pretty simple, such as stretching out your arms or walking.

 The causes of muscle stiffness are many: